prestodb/presto/presto-docs/src/main/sphinx/functions/array.rst

     Returns an array of the elements in the intersection of ``x`` and ``y``, without duplicates.

+.. function:: array_join(x, delimiter, null_replacement) -> varchar

+    Concatenates the elements of the given array using the delimiter and an optional string to replace nulls.

+.. function:: array_max(x) -> x

+    Returns the maximum value of input array.

+.. function:: array_min(x) -> x

+    Returns the minimum value of input array.

 .. function:: array_position(x, element) -> bigint

     Returns the position of the first occurrence of the ``element`` in array ``x`` (or 0 if not found).

+.. function:: array_remove(x, element) -> array

+    Remove all elements that equal ``element`` from array ``x``.

 .. function:: array_sort(x) -> array